chrthomsen/pygrametl/docs/examples/database.rst

 operations in a separate thread instead of the same thread as the ETL program.
-As they are considered experimental, they are not set as default upon creation, and must thus manually be set as the default with the method :meth:`setasdefault`, available on both classes, or manually passed around the program.
+As they are considered experimental, they are not set as default upon creation, and must thus manually be set as the default with the method :meth:`setasdefault`, available on all connection wrappers, or be manually passed around the program.

 For most usage the classes :class:`.ConnectionWrapper` and :class:`.JDBCConnectionWrapper.JDBCConnectionWrapper` will likely provide better